convertigo/convertigo-doc/operating-guide/appendixes/index.md

 **{property key}={property value}** are exactly the same as the **{convertigo workspace}/configuration/engine.properties** content.

-All keys, description and default values can be found in this source file.
+All keys, descriptions and default values are listed in [List of Convertigo Java System Properties](#list-of-convertigo-java-system-properties) below, and can also be found in the [EnginePropertiesManager](https://github.com/convertigo/convertigo/blob/master/engine/src/com/twinsoft/convertigo/engine/EnginePropertiesManager.java) source file.

-Example for change the engine log filename and disable the automatic project zip backup:
+Example for changing the engine log filename and enabling the log output on the standard console:

 {% highlight java %}
-export JAVA_OPTS="-Dconvertigo.engine.log4j.appender.CemsAppender.File=/tmp/myConvertigo.log -Dconvertigo.engine.project.zip_backup_old=false"
+export JAVA_OPTS="-Dconvertigo.engine.log4j.appender.CemsAppender.File=/tmp/myConvertigo.log -Dconvertigo.engine.log.stdout.enable=true"
 # then run the convertigo server
 {% endhighlight %}

+{{site.data.alerts.note}}
+A property set as a JVM system property takes precedence over the value saved in <code>engine.properties</code>.
+Since 8.4.3, such overridden properties are flagged with a restart hint in the Configuration page of the Administration Console.
+With the Docker image, the same properties can be set through the <code>JAVA_OPTS</code> environment variable, see <a href="../installing-convertigo-server/#environment-variables">Installing Convertigo Server</a>.
+{{site.data.alerts.end}}

 ## Convertigo workspace